cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Glassfish Setup.md

 See also: https://docs.oracle.com/cd/E19798-01/821-1758/6nmnj7pt9/index.html

-Note: You may not be able to select port numbers below 32000, as this can be prohibited by firewalls.
+Note: You may not be able to select port numbers below 3200, as this can be prohibited by firewalls.

 ### Add 'server' overview to Perspective
-If you do not see 'servers' in your eclipse perspective got to Window -> Show View -> Other -> Server -> Servers
+If you do not see 'servers' in your Eclipse perspective got to Window -> Show View -> Other -> Server -> Servers